-While most noises are pleasant and at comfortable levels, there are times when noises can be extremely loud and even cause damage.
+While most noises are pleasant and at comfortable levels, there are times when sound can be extremely loud and even cause damage to your well-being.

 The workplace can be a constant source of high volume distraction, and we usually don't have a choice other than to subject ourselves to it.
 Despite our best attempts to block out noisy coworkers or office sounds, we're still drowning in too much noise.

-The Damaging Workplace Health Effects Noise Can Cause
+The Damaging Workplace Health Effects That Excess Noise Can Cause

-One common problem that is caused by continuous exposure to loud noise is tinnitus.
+One common problem from continuous exposure to loud noise is tinnitus.
 Tinnitus can be hard to describe, as symptoms vary from person to person.
-It is generally a sound that may seem to be in one ear or the other, but often feels like it is going straight through both of them.
+It's generally a sound that may seem to be in one ear or the other, but often feels like it is going straight through both of them.

 Those who have it describe it as a whistling sound or being similar to the roar of ocean waves.
 These sounds might be constant or they could come and go.
 Tinnitus can be permanent or temporary, but either way, it's extremely difficult to focus or live with when it occurs.

 It's easy to see how loud noises can cause damage that affects the ears, but it can also cause damage in other ways.
-When noise becomes too distracting, it makes it hard to concentrate on what you're doing and can hurt your mental health.
+When office noise becomes too distracting, it makes it hard to concentrate on what you're doing and can hurt your mental health.

 Exposure to loud noise can cause imbalances that affect the cardiovascular system, triggering the onset of various illnesses, including hypertension and arteriosclerosis.
 Prolonged exposure to loud work place noises will obviously not makes the situation any better.